MahmoudHegazi/Search_with_wikipedia_API_asnync/README.md

 #### Small Search Engine

 ## Search_with_wikipedia_API_asnync
-(my First applactin use wikipedia API)
+(my First applactin using wikipedia API)

 ## What I need To Run the code and see result?:
 *.
 You need only web browser all thing ready.